-Also, you can claim the fees for salaries and wages paid for attendant care services or care or supervision in the following facilities:
+Also, you can claim the fees for salaries and wages paid for attendant care or care or supervision in any of the following facilities:

-- self-contained domestic establishments (such as your private home); - retirement homes, homes for seniors, or other institutions; - group homes in Canada; and - nursing homes.
-Special rules apply to this type of facility.
-See the chart on page 10.
+- self-contained domestic establishments (such as your private home) - retirement homes, homes for seniors, or other institutions - group homes in Canada - nursing homes (special rules apply to this type of facility.
+See the chart on page 10.)

-Expenses you can claim - You can claim as medical expenses the salaries and wages paid to all employees that do the following duties or services:
+Expenses you can claim - You can claim as medical expenses the salaries and wages paid to all employees who do the following tasks or services:

-- food preparation; - housekeeping services for a resident's personal living space; - laundry services for a resident's personal items; - health care (registered nurse, practical nurse, certified health care aide, personal support worker); - activities (social programmer); - salon services (hairdresser, manicurist, pedicurist) if included in the monthly fee; - transportation (driver); and - security for a secured unit.
+- food preparation - housekeeping services for a resident's personal living space - laundry services for a resident's personal items - health care (registered nurse, practical nurse, certified health care aide, personal support worker) - activities (social programmer) - salon services (hairdresser, manicurist, pedicurist) if included in the monthly fee - transportation (driver) - security for a secured unit